The Shirley Sherwood Collection website and branding was designed and developed by Rare Form New Media.

 Value Added Tax (VAT) or other tax or charge may be levied at the port of entry in the UK, and the Company or any of its affiliates or parents, must not be listed as importer of the work.
 The artist agrees to indemnify the Company or any of its affiliates or parents, for any charges or taxes incurred by it as a result of the importing of the work for the purposes of display in the Exhibition.
 It is recommended that work be consigned through an accredited agent for delivery.
 Artists are required to ensure that their agents are fully aware of these terms and conditions of entry.
 Useful contacts include: HMRC information on VAT and UK entry procedures may be obtained from HMRC (telephone + 44 (0) 845 010 9000).
 Open Monday to Friday 8.00 am to 6.00 pm (GMT); www.hmrc.gov.uk).

-All artists selected for exhibition will be invited to the Private View on Wednesday 23rd February 2022 or other such date as announced.
+All artists selected for exhibition will be invited to the Private View at the Shirley Sherwood gallery in Kew Gardens on such date as announced.

 The Show will be an on-site Show of the final selected Works and will also be promoted online.

-While the SSC endeavours to ensure that the Emerging Botanical Artist Exhibition information is available 24 hours a day, RBG Kew / The SSC will not be liable if for any reason the webpage is unavailable in part or whole at any time or for any period.
+While the SSC endeavours to ensure that the Young Botanical Artist exhibition information is available 24 hours a day, RBG Kew / The SSC will not be liable if for any reason the webpage is unavailable in part or whole at any time or for any period.